Pragalbhmandaokar/pragalbhmandaokar/README.md

 ### Hi there 👋

-My name is Pragalbh, I'm a Machine Learning Engineer.
+My name is Pragalbh, I'm a Full Stack Developer.
 I like Coding, building, writing, and understanding how things work.

 You can follow me on: